2025 Practice Enhancement Through Clinically Correct Coding

 • Know the key SDoH risk factors and why regular screening for such is important in healthcare

-• Understand the codes associated with SDoH risk factors and the importance of correct coding for these conditions
+• Understand the codes associated with SDoH risk factor assessment and correct coding for these conditions

 • Define healthcare disparities

-• Be able to define optimal clinical documentation, redocumentation, and “risk” scores
+• Define optimal clinical “documentation”, “redocumentation”, and “risk” scores

-• Be able to show the economics associated with excellence in this area
+• State the financial possibilities associated with optimal performance in this area

-• Understand the details associated with HCC code capture with cancer diagnoses
+• Understand the details associated with HCC code capture of cardiovascular conditions

-• Understand the details associated with HCC code capture with diabetes and obesity
+• Understand the details associated with HCC code capture with hematology/oncology conditions

-• Understand the details associated with HCC code capture with chronic kidney disease
+• Know details associated with HCC code capture with metabolic and endocrine conditions

 • Define areas of focus for providers based on current governmental guidance

-• Understand the roles primary care and other providers play in the surgical patient’s care
+• Understand the roles non-surgical providers play in the surgical patient’s care

 • Know the areas of focus for preoperative assessment of the older adult

-• State the importance of the coordinated transition care management (TCM) interaction post-operatively and strategies in delivery
+• State strategies for the coordinated transition care management (TCM) interaction post-operatively

-• Be able to define a “Physician Advisor” and what types of physicians can fit this role
+• Be able to define a “Physician Advisor” (PA) and what types of physicians can fit that role

 • Know how PAs can support of case management with respect to resource utilization and quality